hldohaga/upfnabp/bpupfandnaEng.md

 ```
 They seem to all be significantly different between the datasets! (except calciummg, and lactose)

-There is a difference of 9 years in the mean ages.
+There is a difference of 5 years in the mean ages.
 The change in Age might be explained by more younger people being on anti-hypertensive meds. or hypertension being diagnosed earlier

-There has been a change in the intake of total sugars sucrose, glucose and fructose.
 There has been a change in the intake of soft drinks, tea coffee and water.